MicrosoftDocs/sql-docs/docs/advanced-analytics/data-collection-ml-troubleshooting-process.md

 If you need help to determine which edition and version you have, see this article, which lists the build numbers for each of the
 [SQL Server versions](https://social.technet.microsoft.com/wiki/contents/articles/783.sql-server-versions.aspx#Service_Pack_editions).

-Depending on the edition of SQL Server you're using, some machine-learning functionality might be unavailable, or limited.
+Depending on the edition of SQL Server you're using, some machine learning functionality might be unavailable, or limited.

-See the following topics for a list of machine-learning features in Enterprise, Developer, Standard, and Express editions.
+See the following topics for a list of machine learning features in Enterprise, Developer, Standard, and Express editions.

 * [Editions and supported features of SQL Server](https://docs.microsoft.com/sql/sql-server/editions-and-components-of-sql-server-2016)
 * [Differences in R features between editions of SQL Server](https://docs.microsoft.com/sql/advanced-analytics/r/differences-in-r-features-between-editions-of-sql-server)